 This first edition of the Tucson Chronicles highlights the new book "Treasures of the Santa Catalina Mountains," by local author Robert E. Zucker, that explores the legends and history of the mountains.
 Download a PDF of the entire free newspaper or read portions below.

-Download PDF of this edition: "Tucson Chronicles"
+Download FREE Sample PDF of "Tucson Chronicles"

 Inside this Edition of the Tucson Chronicles newspaper

 Page 2: Lost Mission and Lost Mine Mysteries

 Page 3: Searching for the Treasures of the Santa Catalinas: Legends and History

 Page 4: Santa Catalina Mountains Treasures

 Page 67: Buffalo Bill Cody Strikes It Rich in Oracle.